Dominican singer Rubby Pérez went missing after roof of nightclub collapses

 Pérez, an icon in the merengue music scene known for hits like Volveré and Hazme Olvidarla, was on stage when the tragedy struck.
 A video circulating on social media shows the band mid-performance when the ceiling suddenly gave way, sending concertgoers and musicians scrambling.
 In the chaotic footage, dancers and staff can be seen looking up in fear as parts of the roof begin to shift.

 Local outlet El Día confirmed that Pérez’s saxophonist was killed in the collapse.
-The band's bassist was rescued with a broken leg, while Rubby Pérez’s daughter-in-law, who also serves as a backup singer, survived and told media that his body has not been found.
+The band's bassist was rescued with a broken leg, while Rubby Pérez’s daughter-in-law, who also serves as a backup singer, survived.

+According to local media as reported by the New York Post, Pérez was among those pulled alive from the rubble.
+The tragedy also killed Nelsy Cruz, the governor of Montecristi.

 “Our prayers are with the affected families,” said President Luis Abinader, who shared his condolences in a statement.
 “We deeply regret the tragedy that occurred at the Jet Set nightclub.
 We have followed the incident minute by minute since it occurred.
 All relief agencies have provided the necessary assistance and are working tirelessly in the rescue efforts.”